This article has links to products and services we love, which we may make commission from.

 Galloway Forest Park in Dumfries and Galloway (33 miles)

-Since there is minimum obstruction from town lights, you can see up to 7000 stars on a good night.
+Since lights are not obstructive, you can see up to 7,000 stars on a good night.

-Coined ‘the Highlands of the Lowlands’, there are plenty of outdoors opportunities here including watersports and hiking.
+Coined ‘the Highlands of the Lowlands, ‘ this area offers plenty of outdoor opportunities, including watersports and hiking.

 You will enter the park again during this SW Scotland road trip!